-Should no response be received within two working days, a final reminder will be sent by email flagged 'important'.
+Should no response then be received within two working days, a final reminder will be sent by email flagged 'important'.

-If still no response within two working days, the situation should be logged on Assure as a patient safety incident and escalated to the Senior Management Team, who will consider further action as appropriate.
+If still no response within two working days, the situation should be logged on Assure as a safety incident and escalated to the relevant member of the Senior Management Team, who will consider further action as appropriate.